jimbo23000/jimbo23000.github.io/index.md

 ### This website is subject to change.

-I'm still learning how to utilize the full potential of GitHub and Markdow, so I'll be updating the website as I learn more.
+I'm still learning how to utilize the full potential of GitHub and Markdown, so I'll be updating the website as I learn more.